Key takeaways

 Reconsider trust strategies

-“In a rising interest rate environment, individuals looking to establish or modify wealth transfer strategies need to consider options that might not have been top-of-mind before,” says Falls.
-Certain wealth transfer strategies involving trusts, such as Grantor Retained Annuity Trusts (GRATs) and sales to Intentionally Defective Grantor Trusts, may in the current environment, produce less favorable long-term results.
+“In a rising interest rate environment, some wealth transfer strategies may offer more appealing options while others may be less effective than was the case when interest rates were lower,” says Timothy Paul, senior vice president and trust advisor at U.S. Bank Wealth Management.
+Certain wealth transfer strategies involving trusts, such as Grantor Retained Annuity Trusts (GRATs) and sales to Intentionally Defective Grantor Trusts, may in the current environment produce less favorable long-term results.
+“That doesn’t preclude these strategies from still being beneficial, but the performance of the assets being transferred may have to clear a higher hurdle to provide the desired tax benefits,” says Paul.
 Certain other wealth transfer strategies, however, become more attractive as interest rates rise.
-Here are two examples:
+Here are three examples:

 Charitable Remainder Trusts

 Charitable remainder trusts can be supercharged if you contribute appreciated assets such as real estate or small business stock.
 In the year in which assets are granted into a trust, you can claim an income tax deduction equal to the present value of the charity’s remainder interest at the time of contribution.
-In addition, the trust can later sell contributed assets with no income tax liability.
-In summary, says Falls, “sales of appreciated assets in a charitable remainder trust can create a significant income tax deferral opportunity, provide an income stream, and later support causes about which you are most passionate.”
+In addition, the trust can later sell contributed assets with no immediate income tax liability.
+In summary, notes Paul, when an appreciated asset is sold within a charitable remainder trust, it creates a significant income tax deferral opportunity.
+It also generates an income stream, with proceeds later going to desired charities.

 Qualified Personal Residence Trust